machabuntu/DnD-Adventure-Bot/README.md

    - Run `create_database.py` to set up the database schema and populate initial data.

 4. **Run the Bot**:
-   - Use the command `python bot.py` to start the Telegram bot.
+   - Use the command `python start_bot.py` to start the Telegram bot.
+   - For debugging with mock responses: `python start_bot.py mock` (see MOCK_API_README.md for details)

 ## Commands